sourav673/appium-test/README.md

 Many of the user interface classes were based on the Android Signal messenger when we ported it from the former Telegram-UI base in 2019.
 Meanwhile, development has diverged in many areas.

+## Privitty Integration

+This project integrates the [Privitty](https://privittytech.com) library for enhanced cryptographic security.
+Privitty ensures end-to-end protection using advanced cryptographic techniques.

+**Integration Details:**
+- Privitty enhances Delta Chat’s security by [allow users to share data with only intended person(s), let them download/share/screenshot.
+Data owner can revoke their data any time they like.].
+- This integration follows open-source licensing compliance.

+For more details, visit [Privitty's official documentation](https://github.com/Privitty/priv-deltachat-android/blob/main/Privitty_README.md).

 # License